nalsai/nalsai.de/content/en/blog/tourism-senren-banka/index.md

 ## Ikuta Shrine (Kōbe)

 In the visual novel, the shrine is called Tatemi Jinja (建実神社).
-In real life, it's the Ikuta Shrine in Kōbe, a shrine I had already wanted to visit for their nice goshuin, goshuincho and omamori.
+In real life, it's the Ikuta Shrine in Kōbe, a shrine I had already wanted to visit for their nice _Goshuin_, _Goshuincho_ and _Omamori_.
-It is the largest and most famous shrine in Kōbe, and possibly among the oldest shrines in Japan.
+It is the largest and most famous shrine in Kōbe and possibly among the oldest shrines in Japan.

 ![09.jpg](img/cg/09.jpg)
 ![YCB50025.jpg](img/YCB50025.jpg)